-Now, you gotta love the marketing they did on Time Stands Still in the video covering Tonight We Ride.
-With Mad Max serving as the heavy foundation to boot.
-They really marched way down the silly road for this, but then Power Metal has this tendency to overdo these things in general – just check out the latest Gloryhammer record and their video.
-But in a way, I like the props in Tonight We Ride, kind of fitting the overall theme pretty well.
+Now, you gotta love the cheesy marketing on display on Time Stands Still.
+The clip Tonight We Ride serves a load of Mad Max so bad you start looking for the friggin’ cheese platter.
+They really marched way down silly road for this, but then Power Metal has this tendency to overdo these things in general.
+Just check out the latest Gloryhammer record and their video, this one really takes the cake.
+But in a way, Unleash The Archers‘ video fits the theme pretty well.

 What is Time Stands Still really delivering?

-Well, for starters, I just cannot get warm with it.
-Whenever I attempt another listen, the tracks kind of blur together towards the middle, creating an amalgam of which mediocrity is made of.
-And that is funny in a way: Heavy Metal records in general often suffer from the repetitive bug, coupled with a lack of innovation.
+Well, for starters, I just cannot get warm with the record.
+Whenever I attempt another listen, the tracks kind of blur together towards the middle, creating an amalgam of which mediocrity is made.
+And that is funny in a way: Power Metal records in general often suffer from the repetitive bug, coupled with a lack of innovation.
 But this one here really tops it.

 Moving on to Hall of the Tide.
 Well, fast does not make it better.
 And screaming neither.
-Now, in this one a few rasps can be found that increase the spice some.
-The center piece is Tonight We Ride – the one with the Mad Max video.
-And okay!!
-This is probably one of the best tracks, if not THE best, so far.
+Now, in this one, a few rasps can be found that increase the spice some.
+The centerpiece is Tonight We Ride – the one with the Mad Max video.
+This is one of the best tracks, if not THE best, so far.
 But again: Just terrible drum work.
 The whole structure of the track is – too fast.
 And Ms. Hayes – ahem – Slayes screaming until the vocals cords give up belting.
 The same brand of guitar work all over fails to excite me too.
-This is like eating salad every friggin’ day of my life – with vitamin pills.
+This is like eating loads of salad every friggin’ day of my life – with vitamin pills.

-Now, just when I was about to give up on them, Going Down Fighting comes along – in second-before-last position of the original track list without the bonus track.
-Compared to the rest of the record, this is pretty neat variation.
+Now, just when I was about to give up on them, Going Down Fighting comes along.
+In the second-before-last position of the original tracklist, without the bonus track.
+Compared to the rest of the record, this is a pretty neat variation.
 Followed by Time Stands Still – the title track – that somewhat convinces with a slow, kind of Maiden-ish brand of a tune.
 If only all of the vocals would hit all the notes true and clear, this would be one of the better tracks.

-In conclusion, it is surely not the technical prowess that is missing on Time Stands Still, but more the will to go the extra mile and create something awesome.
-And I mean this in song structure and vocal delivery, which today is somewhat frayed around the edges.
-And they got it all: Talented front, good musicians and a fair pool of ideas to get and – more importantly – keep this steamer going whilst maintaining a pretty good quality.
-But for some reason they keep on returning to the same – what? – proven song structures and screech around the record like a banshee, when there is no need for it.
+But for some reason, they keep on returning to the same – in their view – proven song structures.
+And screech around the record like a banshee, when there is no need for it.
 In all the record got some merit, but I am really not too amused with the outcome.